libxsmm/libxsmm/README.md

 make ROW_MAJOR=0
 ```

-To specialize LIBXSMM for certain matrix sizes (M, N, and K values).
-For example, one can adjust the build process in the following way:
+To specialize LIBXSMM for certain matrix sizes (M, N, and K values), the build process needs to be adjusted.
+For example:

 ```
 make M="2 4" N="1" K="$(echo $(seq 2 5))"
 ```

-The above example generates the following set of (M,N,K) values:
+The above example is generating the following set of (M,N,K) values:

 ```
 (2,1,2), (2,1,3), (2,1,4), (2,1,5),